kevincontri/cs50x-solutions-kevin/week7/movies/README.md

 # README.md
-- Google Drive link to download the database: https://drive.google.com/file/d/1Wbn11pmul7mGSgF8S8HVqDjY46KFbeJ9/view?usp=sharing
+- Google Drive link to download the **movies.db** database: https://drive.google.com/file/d/1Wbn11pmul7mGSgF8S8HVqDjY46KFbeJ9/view?usp=sharing

 ### The queries proposed by the problem set were these, and the answer is inside the corresponding .sql file